anubar19/portfolio/index.md

 Hand-assembled speakers built from quality components and enclosures.
 I focused on careful construction, wiring, and finishing to achieve reliable performance and a clean look.
 While based on established designs, the build process gave me hands-on experience with audio hardware and an appreciation for how craftsmanship impacts sound.

+# Aircraft Emissions Research
+## Motivation
+Aviation is a major contributor to greenhouse gas emissions.
+Such emissions are responsible for the exacerbation of global warming and climate change.
+I wanted to investigate and model the impact electric aviation can have in mitigating emissions.

+## Abstract Summary
+This research applies a Random Forest regression model to predict aircraft emissions using parameters like thrust, fuel flow, and bypass ratio.
+The model is trained on a publicly available dataset from ICAO Aircraft Engines Databank and is intended to accurately estimate the total carbon dioxide equivalent of an aircraft’s emissions.
+It explores electric propulsion by simulating fuel flow parameters, finding an average 46% emission reduction potential.
+The results highlight the promise of ML based modeling for sustainability analysis in aviation.

+## Future Work
+Enhance the model to integrate additional electric propulsion variables such as motor efficiency, battery weight, or discharge rate.
+Also investigate how to incorporate hybrid-powered scenarios with a mix of conventional and electric parameter ranges and equations.
+This work will depend on availability of experimental and actual data for hybrid aviation which is still in early stages.

 # ENGR 40M Labs
 ## Solar Charger
 <img src="Files/solar_charger.png" width="300" height="150">